darrylwest/websocket-database-service/README.md

 ### Server

 The project includes a "bin" folder with a run/start/stop and status scripts.
-The run script is the same as start, but it runs in the forgound.
+The run script is the same as start, but it runs in the foregound.
 It looks something like this:

 ~~~
     var config = require('./config.json'),
         DatabaseService = require('websocket-database-service'),
         service = DatabaseService.createInstance( config );

     service.start();